 The Internal Revenue Service (IRS) and the Department of Labor (DOL) are the two entities that prescribe laws and regulations regarding workers classification based on specific rules.

-According to the IRS, the independent contractor is viewed as a separate and privately-owned business entity engaged on a contractual basis by a hiring organization.
+According to the IRS, the law views independent contractors as separate and privately-owned business entities engaged on a contractual basis by a hiring organization.
 The rules regarding workers’ classification as stipulated by the IRS govern the Type of Relationship, Behavioural, and Financial aspects in dealing with workers’ classification.

 In classifying workers, the organization must answer questions that reflect and provide evidence regarding the worker’s degree of independence and control in the working relationship.

 For the Behavioural aspect, the hiring organization must answer if they have the right to control what and how the worker carries out the task or if the company outrightly controls the worker regarding work affairs.